 Drainage swales along road beds will be kept free of obstructions.
-During the wet weather seasons, inspection of all drainage ditches and structures will be made at least once each week, or more frequently as required, and debris removed as required.
+During the wet weather seasons, inspection of all drainage ditches and structures will be made in accordance with the site Stormwater Pollution Prevention Plan (SWPPP), and debris removed as required.